emacs-php/php-auto-yasnippets/README.md

 Second, make sure the variable `php-auto-yasnippet-php-program` points to the program `Create-PHP-YASnippet.php`.
 That PHP program should have come with this package; if you do not have it then you can get it from the [project website][home].
-You can use `setq` in your configuration file to set the variable to the proper path, e.g:
+By default php-auto-yasnippets will search for the PHP program in the same directory as the Elisp code, i.e. the `php-auto-yasnippets.el`.
+If you want to put the PHP program in another place then use `setq` in your configuration file to set the variable to the proper path, e.g:

 ```lisp
 (require 'php-auto-yasnippets)